Chicago: A World-Class City and Commercial Real Estate Hot Bed

 The landmark building was designed by famed architect Helmut Jahn, whose other high-profile projects include The Veer Towers in Las Vegas, The Sign Dusseldorf Tower in Germany and the United Airlines Terminal at Chicago’s O’Hare International Airport.
 By the time construction was complete, the state’s gleaming new postmodern office building cost $172 million to build, double the original estimate.
 On May 10, 1993, the building was renamed the James R. Thompson Center in honor of former four-term Illinois Governor James “Big Jim” Thompson, who commissioned designs for a new state office building in downtown Chicago in 1978.

 Bounded by Randolph, Clark, Lake and LaSalle streets, the Thompson Center occupies a full city block.
-The site, previously home to the Sherman House Hotel, was chosen due to its proximity to two other prominent local government buildings, the Chicago City Hall/Cook County Government Building and The Daly Civic Center, both of which sit across Randolph St., as well as to help revitalize an area of downtown Chicago that was struggling at the time.
+The site, previously home to the Sherman House Hotel, was chosen due to its proximity to two other prominent local government buildings, the Chicago City Hall/Cook County Government Building and The Daley Civic Center, both of which sit across Randolph St., as well as to help revitalize an area of downtown Chicago that was struggling at the time.

 The Controversial, Postmodern Design of The Thompson Center